-In order to provide assistance to distressed communities and those with financially distressed water systems, TNECD has developed a grant program to help communities understand their needs and plan for future work and funding.
+In order to provide assistance to distressed communities and those with financially distressed utility systems, TNECD has developed a grant program to help communities understand their utility needs and plan for future work.

-The Infrastructure Planning grant is open to utility systems that serve distressed counties and those rural communities on the financially distressed utility system referral list provided by the Comptroller (link).
-These systems have been referred to the Utilities Management Review Board or the Water and Wastewater Financing Board because of their net position, non-revenue water, or high levels of debt.
+The Infrastructure Planning grant is open to utility systems that serve distressed counties and rural communities on the financially distressed utility system referral list provided by the Comptroller.
+These systems have been referred to the Utility Management Review Board or the Water and Wastewater Financing Board because of their net position, non-revenue water, or high levels of debt.
 The Boards have determined that these systems are not financially self-supporting; TNECD believes that studying the system can help the utility better serve their customers, develop capital improvement plans and develop better applications for funding to assist with improvements.